coder/docs/admin/devurls.md

           servicePort: 8080
 ```

-If you are providing your own ingress controller, then you will need to add the
+If you are providing an ingress controller, then you will need to add the rule
-rule manually.
+manually.

 ### Step 2: Modify the wildcard DNS record